harding/old-docs-history-bitcoin.org/en/developer-guide.md

 #### Proof Of Work

-Although chaining [blocks][block] together makes it impossible to modify transactions included in any block without modifying all following [block headers][block header], the cost of modification is, at most, only a few thousand hashes for each block modified to rebuild the [Merkle tree][] and block header.
+Since the block chain is collaboratively maintained on a peer-to-peer network, Bitcoin requires each block prove a significant amount of work was invested in its creation so that untrustworthy peers who want to modify past blocks have to work harder than trustworthy peers who only want to add new blocks to the block chain.

-Since the block chain is collaboratively maintained on a peer-to-peer [network][] which may contain untrustworthy [peers][], Bitcoin requires each block prove a significant amount of work was invested in its creation so that untrustworthy peers who want to modify past blocks have to work harder than trustworthy peers who only want to add new blocks to the [block chain][].
+Chaining blocks together makes it impossible to modify transactions included in any block without modifying all following block headers and hashes.
+As a result, the cost of modification of a block never stops increasing (two hashes for the first block modified plus one hash for every subsequent block).

 The [proof of work][]{:#term-proof-of-work}{:.term} used in Bitcoin takes advantage of the apparently random output of cryptographic hashes.